BattletechModders/BattleTechModLoader/README.md

 A log is generated at `\Mods\BTModLoader.log` overwriting any previous log.
 This log additionally contains a record all of the Harmony hooks that happen at mod loading time.

+## Building It
+In each project folder there is an example project user file.
+You can copy that file and rename it without the `.example` ending and then update it to point to your managed DLL folder.
+The Injector user file is also setup to run the injector in the managed folder, so you can test the injector without leaving VStudio.

 ## Licence

 BTML is provided under the "Unlicence", which releases the work into the public domain.